Mitsubishi A6M Zero: A6M8 Type 0 Model 64

-Similar to the A6M6 but with the Sakae (now out of production) replaced by the Mitsubishi Kinsei 62 engine with 1163 kW, 60% more powerful than the A6M2's engine.
+Similar to the A6M6 but with the Sakae, now out of production, replaced by the Mitsubishi Kinsei 62 engine with 1163 kW, 60% more powerful than the A6M2's engine.
 This resulted in an extensively modified cowling and nose for the aircraft.
 The carburetor intake was much larger, a long duct like that on the Nakajima B6N Tenzan was added, and a large spinner — like that on the Yokosuka D4Y Suisei with the Kinsei 62 — was mounted.
 The armament consisted of two 13.2 mm (.52 in) Type 3 machine guns and two 20 mm (.80 in) Type 99 cannons in the wings.

-In addition, the Model 64 was modified to carry two 150 l drop tanks on either wing in order to permit the mounting of a 250 kg bomb on the underside of the fuselage.
+The Model 64 was modified to carry two 150 l drop tanks on either wing in order to permit the mounting of a 250 kg bomb on the underside of the fuselage.
 Two prototypes were completed in April 1945 but the chaotic situation of Japanese industry and the end of the war obstructed the start of the ambitious program of production for 6,300 A6M8s, only the two prototypes being completed and flown.